MrKingst3r/UHCompanyManagerBackend/README.md

 ```
 cd backend
 ```
-Follow instructions in backend README for setup and running as a local instance.
+Follow instructions in backend-README for setup and running as a local instance.

 ## Frontend Vue 3 Application
 ```